 The Basics: What is a Revolving Line of Credit?

-A line of credit is a form of what is called “revolving credit.”
-That means a borrower may have access to up to a certain amount of money, instead of the lump sum of money that one would get with a personal loan.
+A line of credit is a form of “revolving credit.”
+This means a borrower has access to a credit limit, instead of the lump sum of money that one would get with a personal loan.

 A revolving line of credit may offer more flexibility than a traditional loan.
 The borrower is certainly under no obligation to use the entire line of credit.
 They may have a line of credit for $3000, but they’re free to simply use $300.